-Combining yoga and his knowledge of physiology in free diving, Severinsen became a record holder of four AIDA freediving world records.
-He achieved two Guinness World Records in 2010: in March that year he swam 236 feet (72 meters) under ice wearing only swimming trunks and goggles exceeding Wim Hof’s record of March 2000 by 47.6 feet (14.5 meters); and in April, after inhaling pure oxygen, he held his breath for 20 minutes and 10 seconds in a tank full of sharks at the Kattegat Centre in Grenaa.
-In May 2012 he was awarded the record of “Longest time breath held voluntarily (male)” by Guinness World Records for holding his breath for 22 minutes; this record was achieved in a tank at the London School of Diving with the water cooled to 30°F (-1°C).
-He held this record until February 28, 2016, when it was broken by Aleix Segura.
-In April 2013 in Oorlotoq Lake in East Greenland, he set two new world records for “Longest swim under ice – breath held”: 500 feet (152.4 meters) while wearing a wetsuit and monofin, taking 2 minutes, 11 seconds, and the following day, 250 feet (76.2 meters) wearing only swimming trunks.
+Combining yoga and his knowledge of physiology in freediving, Severinsen became a record holder of four AIDA freediving world records.
+He achieved two Guinness World Records in 2010: in March that year he swam 236 feet (72 meters) under ice wearing only swimming trunks and goggles exceeding Wim Hof’s record of March 2000 In April, after inhaling pure oxygen, he held his breath for 20 minutes and 10 seconds in a tank full of sharks at the Kattegat Center in Grenaa, Denmark, becoming the first human on the Planet to ever break the magical 20-minute glass-barrier.
+In May 2012 he was awarded the record of “Longest time breath held voluntarily (male)” by Guinness World Records for holding his breath for 22 minutes.
+In April 2013, in Oorlotoq Lake in East Greenland, he set two new world records for “Longest swim under ice – breath held”: 500 feet (152.4 meters) while wearing a wetsuit and monofin, taking 2 minutes, 11 seconds, and the following day, 250 feet (76.2 meters) wearing only swimming trunks.
 He announced this would be his last record attempts and he would now concentrate on teaching.